Teedious/dmdb_project_clean_restaurants/README.md

 #### Run instructions
 - Install dependencies
 - Run script main_run.py
-    - If just a simple cleaning run is desired nothing needs to be changed
+    - If just a simple cleaning run is desired, nothing needs to be changed
     - For recreation of/appending to the results_data simply comment out line [] and comment in line []